- Jul 11, 2025

 10. Neelkanth Mahadev Temple

-Undoubtedly, Kashi Vishwanath Temple is the most iconic and famous temple dedicated to Lord Shiva, also recognised as one of the twelve Jyotirlinga, because the temple holds historical and spiritual significance for Hindus.
-There is a belief about the temple that whoever visits Kashi Vishwanath may attain Nirvana and be free from the cycle of birth and death, as the temple symbolises the immortal celestial energy and power.
+Undoubtedly, Kashi Vishwanath Temple is the most iconic and famous temple dedicated to Lord Shiva and is also recognised as one of the twelve Jyotirlingas, as it holds historical and spiritual significance for Hindus.
+There is a belief that whoever visits Kashi Vishwanath may attain Nirvana and be free from the cycle of birth and death, as the temple symbolises the immortal celestial energy and power.
 In the month of Sawan, thousands of pilgrims visit this temple across the Globe to take blessings.

 Location: Lahori Tola, Varanasi, Domari, Uttar Pradesh.